ZzzSee Orthokeratology, Myopia and the Case of Overnight Vision Correction

 Let’s begin with “Myopia.”
 Exactly what is it?
-Myopia is the medical term for “nearsightedness,” a condition affecting nearly three million Americans a year, where a refraction error of the cornea hinders light to bend properly, making objects far away appear blurry.
-While this condition is technically chronic, recent advancements in the eye industry have made it possible for people with low Myopia to temporarily correct their vision through a process called Orthokeratology, or “Ortho-k.”
+Myopia is the medical term for “nearsightedness,” a condition affecting nearly three million Americans each year, in which a refractive error of the cornea hinders light from bending properly, making objects far away appear blurry.
+In recent decades, the worldwide incidence of Myopia is increasing rapidly and is considered by many to be an epidemic (https://www.paragonvision.com/the-myopia-epidemic/).
+Research has demonstrated there are things we can do to slow the progression of myopia.
+We recommend children spending a minimum of 3 hours per day doing outdoor activities and an anti-oxidant rich diet including supplements.
+Additionally, Orthokeratology (OrthoK) has been shown in multiple studies to have at least a 50% slowing effect on myopic progression.
+While this condition is technically chronic, recent advancements in the eye industry have made it possible for those with low Myopia to temporarily correct their vision.
+Here at InVision, we refer to this process as ZzzSee.

-Candidates may wear disposable soft lenses or glasses throughout the day during the correction phase.
-On completion of the treatment, only the prescribed ZzzSee lenses need to be worn.
-Occasionally, candidates experience mild glaring and haloes around bright light.
-Remember, there is always the risk of infection without proper eye and lens care, so practice good hygiene and schedule routine follow-up eye appointments!
+Candidates may wear disposable soft lenses or glasses throughout the day during the correction phase, if needed.
+On completion of the ZzzSee process, only the prescribed overnight lenses need to be worn.
+Occasionally, candidates experience mild glare and haloes around bright light.
+Remember, there is always the risk of infection without proper eye and lens care, so practice good hygiene and return for all of your scheduled visits!

-For those with mild or moderate Myopia, Ortho-k is a great option, especially for sports-related activities or when working in environments containing debris or dust.
-In addition, the fast, painless and safe process makes Ortho-k a practical solution for children who have Myopia.
+For those with mild or moderate Myopia, the ZzzSee process is a great option, especially for sports-related activities or when working in environments containing debris or dust.
+In addition, the fast, painless and safe process makes ZzzSee a practical solution for children who have Myopia.

-Unfortunately, most insurances do not cover the total cost of Ortho-k.
-Additionally, costs will vary depending on your unique prescription.
-The general, ZzzSee lenses and appointment package can range anywhere from $1250-$2250.
+Most insurances do not cover the cost of Ortho-k.
+Costs will vary depending on your unique prescription.
+The ZzzSee process and appointment package can range anywhere from $1250-$2250.

-The best candidates for Orthokeratology are children between the ages of eight and 12 who have progressive Myopia.
-If early stages of nearsightedness are caught soon enough, Ortho-k can sometimes help with restoring vision in children, because the custom lenses “mold” the eyes overnight to hinder or encourage the growth of cells.
-Ortho-k also works well with adolescents and young adults with mild or moderate Myopia, or for adults under the age of 40 who aren’t interested in LASIK or other eye corrective surgery.
+The best candidates for our ZzzSee treatment process are children between the ages of 8 and 12 who have progressive Myopia.
+If early stages of nearsightedness are caught soon enough, the ZzzSee process canminimize the lifelong effects of myopia.
+The ZzzSee process also works well with adolescents and adults with mild or moderate Myopia.
+It serves as a non-surgical vision correction alternative to LASIK or refractive surgery.

 Ask Your Doctor